Frequency Asked Questions

 Can they help treat disease?

 We make no claims that they can be used to treat any disease.
 While baking soda and citric acid have been used to effectively treat certain conditions like GERD, SIBO, UC, and metabolic acidosis, we can't make any such claims.
-The ingredients breakdown in the stew, they become sodium and water, the CO2 bubbles out.
+The ingredients breakdown in the stew, they become mineral compounds and water, the CO2 bubbles out.

 Do they improve protein absorption?